cbiffle/httpd2/README.md

-This repo also includes a derivative server, `http301d`, which only serves unencrypted HTTP/1 301 Moved Permanently redirects to your HTTPS server, and doens't read files from disk etc. It makes a nice port-80 counterpart to `httpd2`.
+This repo also includes a derivative server, `http301d`, which only serves unencrypted HTTP/1 301 Moved Permanently redirects to your HTTPS server, and doesn't read files from disk etc. It makes a nice port-80 counterpart to `httpd2`.

 ## Disclaimer